The GOP has allowed Trump to expand his authority. Here's where they're pushing back

 Moments of GOP resistance or a growing trend?

-After months of the White House steamrolling Congress on tariffs, appropriations and military intervention, even this careful pushback is a departure, says former Sen. Jeff Flake (R-Az.).
+After months of the White House steamrolling Congress on tariffs, appropriations and military intervention, even this careful pushback is a departure, says former Sen. Jeff Flake, R-Ariz.

 Flake says the shift is accelerating with Trump's declining approval rating.
 The pushback also grew following Republicans' poor performance in off-year elections last month.